Michael Kinsey: Early life and education

 He received his doctoral degree in clinical psychology from The New School for Social Research, where he was editor of The New School Psychology Bulletin from 2012 to 2013.
 He was a postdoctoral fellow at Lenox Hill Hospital and Williamsburg Therapy Group in Brooklyn.

 He also trained in the World Trade Center Mental Health Program at Mount Sinai School of Medicine, The Bronx Lebanon Hospital Center, and the Baruch College Counseling Center.

 Career

-He was awarded the American Psychiatric Association Excellence in Psychology Award in 2010.

 From 2013 to 2017, he taught several undergraduate and graduate psychology courses at The New School, including fundamentals in personality psychology, diagnostic assessment, and abnormal psychology.

 Kinsey is in private practice and is a staff psychologist at the Williamsburg Therapy Group.

 In 2021, Dr. Kinsey held a workshop on the topic of The Dynamics of the Narcissistic Personality in the Context of Coercive Control at America's Conference To End Coercive Control.
 The workshop was based on his Model of the Emotional Dynamics of the Narcissistic Personality.